Founder & CEO

 which is the social mission component of

 SomethingNew.
-His first two books, Standing
+His books, Standing

 O!, Standing O!
 Encore, Standing O!